docsforadobe/after-effects-scripting-guide/docs/textdocument.rst

 ``textDocument.fontFamily``

 .. note::
-   This functionality was added in After Effects 13.1
+   This functionality was added in After Effects 13.1 (CC 2014.1)

 **Description**